Sports Performance Specialists

 In addition to a wide and diverse education in anatomy, your physical therapist at TRI Physical Therapy in Brooklyn received extensive training in sports medicine.
 There’s a growing trend of athletes who rely on physical therapy as both a preventive measure and an all-around exceptional path to honing your technique in whatever sport you play.

-Your NYC physical therapist can help you craft a sports specific development program to take you to the top of your game.
+Your Brooklyn physical therapist can help you craft a sports specific development program to take you to the top of your game.
 Over several consultations, your therapist analyzes your technique, finds any weak spots and comes up with exercises that are tailored to your sport’s needs.
 Using this approach, you’ll be playing safer and healthier; all while significantly amping up your skill level.

 The First Consultations